A duality approach to gradient H\"older estimates for linear divergence form elliptic equations: Abstract

 \section{Abstract}

-We prove a sparse bound in the context of Schauder theory for divergence form elliptic partial differential equations.
-In addition, we show how an iteration argument inspired by sparse domination bounds can be used to deduce gradient reverse H\"older inequalities for equations with non-constant coefficients from the theory for constant coefficient equations.
+We show how an iteration argument inspired by sparse domination bounds can be used to deduce gradient reverse H\"older inequalities for equations with non-constant coefficients from the theory for constant coefficient equations.
 We deal with coefficient matrices whose entries are either H\"older continuous or just uniformly continuous, leading to different results.
 The purpose of the approach is to highlight the connection between Schauder theory and duality of local Hardy spaces and local H\"older spaces.
+In addition, we prove a sparse bound in the context of Schauder theory for divergence form elliptic partial differential equations.